Nicceboy/pobdocker/README.md

 Container image should be rebuild to match the UID of the current user to allow using the X11-unix socket for display to work.

 Pure X11 display server on host seems to currently work if the host network and TCP is used to share the server.
-This requires modification of the `pob` file to include Docker parameter `--net=host`.
+This requires modification of the `pob` file to include Docker parameter `--net=host`; however, it might be unwanted if there are concerns about isolation.

 # Licence